SCANCOR-Weatherhead Partnership in International Organizational Studies Weatherhead Center for International Affairs, Harvard University

 The partnership is intended to bring an organizational, and frequently corporate, lens to the study of international norms and conventions.
 We expect many visitors to undertake truly global projects using the tools of organizational social science.

 In addition to providing space and resources to visitors the project will sponsor speakers and conferences on topics of interest to both SCANCOR-Weatherhead visitors and Weatherhead’s Harvard affiliates.
 The project will cosponsor activities with Weatherhead programs, such as the Canada Program and the Program on U.S.-Japan Relations.
 Visitors also will participate in events and seminars organized by Weatherhead programs, as well as the several organizational research symposia throughout the Boston metropolitan area, such as the MIT-Harvard Economic Sociology Seminar.

 Visitors will be selected through an application process that will be held twice yearly.

-The next application deadline is November 1, for arrival for the fall 2018 semester.
+The next application deadline is May 1, for arrival for the spring 2020 semester.

 Please note that we accept applications for one semester or for a full year.

 You can find more information about the application process here.